Super-Badmen-Viper/DeepID3/README.md

-# AI-Enhanced ID3v2.4 Specification: D-ID3(Deep-ID3)
+# AI-Enhanced ID3v2.4 Music File Specification: D-ID3(Deep-ID3)
 ﻿
 ## 1. Introduction
 This document outlines the AI-Enhanced ID3v2.4 Specification, an extension to the existing ID3v2.4 standard to incorporate artificial intelligence-derived metadata for audio files.